 2. We are helpless and we cannot depend upon ourselves to improve to get our needs met.

-Didn't Peter write that the promises of God provide us with everything we need for life and Godliness? "…according as His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who has called us to glory and virtue, through which He has given to us exceedingly great and precious promises, so that by these you might be partakers of the divine nature, having escaped the corruption that is in the world through lust" ((2 Peter 1 3-4).
+Didn’t Peter write that the promises of God provide us with everything we need for life and godliness? “…as His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue, by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust” ((2 Peter 1:3-4).

-Jesus said in Mark 4 that the entire Kingdom of God worked on this principle.
+Jesus said in Mark 4 that the entire Kingdom of God works on this principle.
 He said that this is the mystery of the Kingdom.
 What is the mystery?
-That life is sustained by the Word of God planted in a human heart.
-Then the process of growth takes place.
-Along with the growth is pain.
-The pain that results from Satan attempting to steal the Word while you are waiting for the "Lord to return" with the fruit.
+It is that life is sustained by the Word of God planted in a human heart.
+Then, the process of growth takes place.
+Along with the growth comes pain.
+The pain that results from Satan attempting to steal the Word while you are waiting for the “Lord to return” with the fruit.

 We don't need to become as skillful in handling life as we need to become skillful in handling the Word of God.

-Seek ye first the Kingdom of God and His righteousness, and all the things you need will be added to and overtake you like fruit overtakes the branch on the vine (Matthew 6:33).
+Seek first the Kingdom of God and His righteousness, and all the things you need will be added to you and overtake you like fruit overtakes the branch on the vine (Matthew 6:33).

 Acts 26:18 says that when we turn, or repent, we take ourselves out of the power of Satan and put ourselves under the power of God.

 David, in Psalm 62, describes his frustration of not being able to make life work.
 He declares that he is not able, nor strong enough.
-Then he gets the idea when he says, "My soul, be silent only to God; for my hope is from Him.
-He only is my rock and my salvation; He is my strong tower; I shall not be shaken.
-In God is my salvation and my glory; the rock of my strength; my hiding-place is in God" (Psalms 62:5-7).
+Then, he gets the idea when he says, “My soul, wait silently for God alone, for my expectation is from Him.
+He only is my rock and my salvation; He is my defense; I shall not be moved.
+In God is my salvation and my glory; the rock of my strength, and my refuge, is in God” (Psalm 62:5-7).